-An NMI can be signalled by a peripheral or triggered by software.
+A Non-Maskable Interrupt (NMI) can be signalled by a peripheral or triggered by software.
 This is the highest priority exception other than reset.
 It is permanently enabled and has a fixed priority of -2.
 NMIs cannot be:

-- masked or prevented from activation by any other exception - preempted by any exception other than Reset.
+- Masked or prevented from activation by any other exception. - Preempted by any exception other than Reset.

+HardFault

-HardFault A HardFault is an exception that occurs because of an error during normal or exception processing.
+A HardFault is an exception that occurs because of an error.
 HardFaults have a fixed priority of -1, meaning they have higher priority than any exception with configurable priority.

+SVCall

-SVCall A supervisor call (SVC) is an exception that is triggered by the SVC instruction.
+A Supervisor Call (SVC) is an exception that is triggered by the SVC instruction.
 In an OS environment, applications can use SVC instructions to access OS kernel functions and device drivers.

+PendSV

-PendSV PendSV is an interrupt-driven request for system-level service.
+PendSV is an interrupt-driven request for system-level service.
 In an OS environment, use PendSV for context switching when no other exception is active.

+Copyright © 2012 ARM.
+All rights reserved.
+Non-Confidential

+SysTick

-SysTick If the device implements the SysTick timer, a SysTick exception is an exception the system timer generates when it reaches zero.
+If the device implements the SysTick timer, a SysTick exception is generated when the SysTick timer reaches zero.
 Software can also generate a SysTick exception.
+In an OS environment, the processor can use this exception as system tick.

+Interrupt (IRQ)

-In an OS environment, the device can use this exception as system tick.
-Interrupt (IRQ) An interrupt, or IRQ, is an exception signalled by a peripheral, or generated by a software request.
+An interrupt, or IRQ, is an exception signalled by a peripheral, or generated by a software request.
 All interrupts are asynchronous to instruction execution.
 In the system, peripherals use interrupts to communicate with the processor.